Kayaking in Maldives

 8. Alcohol consumption

 Alcohol is prohibited in inhabited local islands, including the capital Male.
-However, you can still consume alcohol in private resorts or safari or tour boats which may offer alcohol for tourists.
-Just don’t bring it back to your guesthouse.
+However, you can still consume alcohol in private resorts, liveaboard boats, safari, or tour boats, which may offer alcohol for tourists.
+Just remember not to bring it back to your guesthouse.

 9. Business hours

-Establishments in Maldives follow a business week from Sunday to Thursday.
-Generally there are no operations on a Friday until after the Friday prayer in the afternoon.
+Establishments in Maldives follow a business week from Sunday to Thursday, with limited or no operations on Fridays until after afternoon prayers (around 1:30 PM).

-There are no public ferries on a Friday except those operating in the capital area between Male, Hulhumale and Villingili.
-That saying, these ferries also take a break between 11:30AM and 1:30PM for the Friday prayer.
+There are no public ferries on Fridays, except those operating in the capital area between Male, Hulhumale and Villingili.
+Still, services pause from 11:30AM to 1:30PM for prayers.

 10. Budget travel to Maldives